 Few retailers have such an impressive line-up of hip flasks as Farrar & Tanner, with a range that should suit most tastes and styles.
 Our tastes drew us to the classic curves of this 6oz flask by the English Pewter Company, housed in luxury dark leather and with a captive top to prevent you from losing it.
 Pewter is a material that was used for kitchenware back in the bronze age, and its relative softness is ideal for hip flasks, with those smooth curves gaining extra polish the more its used.
 For an extra touch of class, Farrar & Tanner also provide a pewter engraving and leather embossing service.

 The Gift Experience engraved stainless steel hip flask set, 4oz: £26.99, The Gift Experience

-One of the most popular products among The Gift Experience’s range of personalised hip flasks is one that’s designed to look like a gun cartridge.
+One of the most popular products among this range of personalised hip flasks is one that’s designed to look like a gun cartridge.
 For those less keen on giving out imitation weapons of war we’ve picked out a more sober gift set – a 4oz stainless steel flask with a pouring funnel and two cups that comes packaged in a smart box.
 The flask itself is highly polished and extremely robust so should be suitable for a lifetime of use and, despite its more compact size, there’s still plenty of room for an engraved personal message of up to 100 characters.